Skip to content

 The PID policy and management program are reviewed annually and updated as required to ensure the requirements of the PID Act and the PID standards issued by the Queensland Ombudsman continue to be met.

-Accountability and responsibility
+Accountability and Responsibility

-• principal contact for PID issues including tax disclosers within WorkCover
+• Principal contact for PID issues including tax disclosers within WorkCover

-• document and manage implementation of PIDs
+• document and manage implementation of PID management program

 • review and update PID policy annually